Rider9797/SE-Project/README.md

 ## NoteGenius: AI-Powered Note-Taking Web Application

 NoteGenius is a full-stack web application that elevates note-taking with AI.
-Whether you want to generate study quizzes, beautify your notes, or listen to your notes while you drive to your exam, NoteGenius uses cutting-edge AI to make your notes work harder for you.
+Whether you want to generate study quizzes, beautify your notes, or listen to them while you drive to your exam, NoteGenius uses cutting-edge AI to make your notes work harder for you.

 This project was made for our Software Engineering course.
 Here are developers who worked on this:
 * **Muhammad Rayed** - [Rider9797](https://github.com/Rider9797)